OVERVIEW OF ZACHARY’S LAW

 There are two registration periods; 10 year and lifetime.

 Sexually Violent Predators must register for life.
 Other offenders convicted of a sex offense against a victim who was under the age of 12, or offenders who were convicted of using force or the threat of force must register for life if the offense was committed after July 1, 2001.
+Offenders convicted in another jurisdiction must register for the period required by the other jurisdiction, or the 10 year or lifetime period required under Indiana law, whichever is longer.

 Offenders not described above must register for 10 years.
-This registration period starts the day the offender is released from incarceration or the day the offender is placed on parole or probation, which ever occurs last.
+This registration period starts the day the offender is released from incarceration or the day the offender is placed on parole or probation, whichever occurs last.

 All sex or violent offenders are required to notify the local law enforcement authority (in Allen County this means The Allen County Sheriff’s Department) within 3 days of any change in principal address, employment, schooling, or any other change in their required registration information.